Quantifying attention via dwell time and engagement in a social media browsing environment: Methods

 \subsection{Feature ratings for each post}

 In addition to the task described above, we also conducted a separate rating survey to obtain out-of-sample post-level features for each of the 276 posts used.
 We recruited participants (N=1248) from the recruitment site Lucid to rate these posts (compensation: \$9 USD/hour; total amount: approx. \$1800), and included in our analyses only participants (N=872) who passed two attention checks.
 After providing informed consent, participants rated 40 randomly selected posts (of 276) on one of eight dimensions: 1) If you were to see the above article on social media, how likely would you be to share it?, 2) Are you familiar with the above headline (have you seen or heard about it before)?, 3) What is the likelihood that the above headline is true?, 4) Assuming the above headline is entirely accurate, how favorable would it be to Democrats versus Republicans?, 5) How provocative/sensational is this headline?, 6) How informative is this headline?, 7) How surprising is this headline?, and 8) How impactful is this headline?

 We computed the mean across participants to compute a single estimate for each post feature (an average of 15.06 ratings per post per feature).
 We then use these ratings below to examine how they might be associated with the two stages of the try-buy model.
+Note that true posts were rated as significantly more true than false headlines (b = 1.11, p < 0.001) and were more likely to be shared by participants \citep{epstein2022many}.
+Moreover, posts participants indicated they were more likely to share in this rating survey were also posts that were shared more frequently by participants in the actual experiment described above (r = 0.26, p < 0.001).